RayaSimeonova/web-tech-report/README.md

 # web-tech-report
-This is my interactive, responsive, semantic and stylized informational site on the topic of "Rendering of web pages and handling of events in the browser".
+This is my interactive, responsive, semantic and stylized one page informational site on the topic of "Rendering of web pages and handling of events in the browser".